bjarneo/uptime-cron-alerts/README.md

 ## Features

-- Checks multiple services in parallel
+- Checks the health of multiple services
-- Sends Slack notifications for non-responsive services
+- Sends Slack notifications when a service goes down or comes back up
-- Easily configurable service list
+- Runs checks in parallel for efficiency
+- Maintains service status in a JSON file to track changes

+## How it works

+1. The script iterates through the list of services.
+2. For each service, it sends a GET request and checks the HTTP status code.
+3. If a service is down (non-200 response) and was previously up, it sends a Slack notification.
+4. If a service is up (200 response) and was previously down, it sends a Slack notification.
+5. The current status of each service is stored in a JSON file (`service_status.json`).

 ## Prerequisites

 - Bash shell
 - `curl` command-line tool
 - Slack webhook URL
+- `jq` command-line JSON processor

 ## Configuration